ridwansukri/VPC-with-CLI/Launch VPC and components using AWS CLI.md

 I work on this project using sandbox to avoid unwanted bills so maybe some features are limited.
 But I try to make the steps as realistic as possible.

 # Configure AWS CLI
-To interact with AWS services using the CLI, you need to install and configure CLI on the local machine (I use linux on this project) and create Access Key in the Security Credentials menu.
-Documentation about CLI you can find [here](https://docs.aws.amazon.com/cli/latest/userguide/cli-chap-getting-started.html).
+To interact with AWS services using the CLI, you need to install and configure CLI on the local machine (I use linux on this project) and create Access Key in the Security Credentials menu[^1].
 Since I'm using a sandbox, the credentials are already available and using nano to paste credentials

 ![credentials](https://github.com/ridwansukri/VPC-with-CLI/blob/main/images/credentials.png "Credentials")